 Milledgeville Railway battery car at the city's Georgia Railroad depot, which burned in 1995.

 In 1922, the Milledgeville Railway was listed by Moody's as a standard gauge 5.48-mile road (with branches) extending from Milledgeville to Asylum, that was leased to Atlantic Coast Line and Louisville & Nashville (the lessees of the Georgia Railroad).
 Equipment was reported to consist of one car.

 Although the line began as a street railway transporting passengers, at some point passenger service ended and the focus became hauling freight.
 The Georgia Railroad saw it as a link to the huge state hospital to which the railroad could profitably haul coal and freight, despite the nuisances of street running.
 Finally, in 1962, the City requested that the rails be removed from Wayne Street.
 The following year the last train rolled through the downtown streets.

 1912 map of the Milledgeville Railway

 Note: The photo above is from a June 13, 1914 article in Electric Railway Journal describing a storage battery car used by the Milledgeville Railway.
-The car is shown beside the Georgia Railroad depot (burned 1995).
 The article indicates that the car is "for use over the track of the Central Railroad of Georgia between Milledgeville and a State sanatorium 3 1/2 miles distant."
 That would seem to indicate that it did not use the Milledgeville Railway tracks on Wayne Street.

 To read the entire article, go to Google Books and enter "storage battery cars at milledgeville" in the search box.